-Here you will find some of our favourite Puglia Kitchen recipes, plus some of the other dishes from Italy that we cook regularly in our Puglia Kitchen.
+Here you will find some of our favourite Puglia Kitchen recipes peppered with other dishes from Italy that we cook regularly in our Puglia Kitchen.

 Are we purists, hung up on ‘authentic’ recipes?
 Maybe.
 Sometimes.
 While we have yet to embrace Italian American cooking, with its carbonara and cream, mac(aroni) and cheese and chicken Alfredo, we sometimes come close.
 We don’t do spaghetti and meatballs like they do in the US, but we do serve our more modestly sized polpette meatballs in a sugò with pasta that might sometimes be spaghetti (though it will more likely be orecchiette).

 Yet cooking is about change and evolution.
-In the Americas tomatoes were being eaten long before they were introduced to Europe.
-They came to the kingdom of Naples via Spain, as pomi d’oro (golden apples) and in the first Neapolitan cookbooks are suggested as ‘Salsa di Pomadoro, alla Spagnuola’.
-At a time when pasta was usually vermicelli and cooked for as much as two hours, previously dressed only with some butter and much cheese.
+Pasta was being eaten long before tomatoes were introduced to Europe.
+They came to the kingdom of Naples via Spain, as pomi d’oro (golden apples) and in the first Neapolitan cookbooks are suggested as Spanish tomato sauce, ‘Salsa di Pomadoro, alla Spagnuola’.
+This was when pasta, usually vermicelli, was cooked for as much as two hours, dressed only with some butter and much cheese.
 Even when this over cooked pasta was first dressed with tomato, it was as a watery broth.

 There is a risk of romanticising our attachment to Puglia’s regional cuisine.
 The image of Puglia as a rural world where peasants lived off the produce they could scrape together is not within our lived experience.
 We must look to the recipes, access to food and the historical facts of hardships, raiders and invaders and social conditions (such as the lack of water for crop cultivation) to put Puglia’s food history in context.